ENCCS/intermediate-mpi/content/mpi-and-threads-pt1.rst

 * ``MPI_THREAD_SERIALIZED`` - rank can be multi-threaded but
   only one thread at a time may call MPI functions.
 The rank must ensure that MPI is used in a thread-safe way.
-One approach is to enssure that MPI usage is *mutually excluded* by all the threads, eg. with a *mutex*.
+One approach is to ensure that MPI usage is *mutually excluded* by all the threads, eg. with a *mutex*.